Katie Stewart, a yoga nidra expert, reveals the common fallacies around the meditative practice and how to harness it for sleep.

 Yoga Nidra Does Not Replace Sleep

 Katie shouted from the rooftops, “It [yoga nidra] is a beautiful, restorative, restful practice but we can’t use it to replace sleep.
 We need both.”
 Because yoga nidra brings us to the edge of sleep, it is easy to think it can substitute sleep.
-Quality sleep rejuvenates us mentally and physically and is critical for our skin health and overall wellbeing.
-Yoga nidra allows us to explore the realm of consciousness from a calm, receptive position that can prepare us for sleep, not replace it.
+Here at Nollapelli, we understand that quality sleep rejuvenates us and is critical for our skin health and overall wellbeing, therefore, it cannot be replaced.
+Yoga nidra simply allows us to explore the realm of consciousness from a calm, receptive position that can prepare us for sleep, not replace it.

 Yoga Nidra is Not Just An Ancient Practice, It is Backed by Science

 Yoga nidra originated from Indian philosophies with roots in Hinduism, Buddhism and Tantrism.
 However, yoga nidra does not live only in the alternative health category.
 Its positive effects on the mind and body are backed by research.
 Around the 1970s, health professionals started studying yoga nidra and its benefits.
 Some recent studies include the benefits of yoga nidra for older adults who face depression symptoms, its healing benefits for survivors of intimate partner violence, and its positive effects on stress in the workplace.
 No one can roll their eyes at that.

 Yoga Nidra Does Not Deflect Anxieties, It Absorbs Them